simonmichael/hledger/hledger/hledger.m4.md

     assets:cash                                $-500
 ```

-If you do write a lot subaccount in the journal, it is equivalent to writing a cost basis annotation after the amount:
+If you do write a lot subaccount in the journal,
+it is equivalent to writing a cost basis annotation on the amount:

 ```journal
 2026-01-15 buy